Our Bishop

 Fourth Bishop of the Diocese of Owensboro

-In September, 1993 Bishop Medley was appointed pastor of St. Joseph Proto-Cathedral, Bardstown, Kentucky (the original See of the Archdiocese of Louisville).
-During his tenure at St. Joseph, the church was designated a minor Basilica.
+In September 1993, Fr.
+Medley was appointed pastor of St. Joseph Proto-Cathedral, Bardstown, Kentucky (the original See of the Archdiocese of Louisville).
+During his tenure at St. Joseph, the church was designated a minor basilica.
 During this time, he also served as the administrator of St. Monica Parish in Bardstown.

-In June of 2005 Bishop Medley was appointed pastor of Mother of Good Counsel Parish, Louisville, Kentucky and in 2007 he became pastor of Transfiguration of Our Lord Parish in Goshen, Kentucky.
-As part of the recent restructuring of parishes in the Archdiocese of Louisville, Bishop Medley was appointed pastor of the new parish of St. Bernadette, which was formed by the merger of Mother of Good Counsel and Transfiguration of Our Lord parishes on April 8, 2008.
+In June 2005, Fr.
+Medley was appointed pastor of Mother of Good Counsel Parish, Louisville, Kentucky and in 2007 he became pastor of Transfiguration of Our Lord Parish in Goshen, Kentucky.
+As part of the restructuring of parishes in the Archdiocese of Louisville, he was appointed pastor of the new parish of St. Bernadette, which was formed by the merger of Mother of Good Counsel and Transfiguration of Our Lord parishes on April 8, 2008.

 Bishop Medley's Coat of Arms